jackjennings/CourierPrime/README.md

-# Courier Prime
+# Diplomacy Mono

-Courier Prime is a monospaced font designed specifically for screenplays.
-It was designed by Alan Dague-Greene for John August and released by Quote-Unquote Apps under the SIL Open Font License (OFL).
+Diplomacy Mono is a monospaced font designed specifically for the game Diplomacy, based on Courier Prime.

+Courier Prime was designed by Alan Dague-Greene for John August and released by Quote-Unquote Apps under the SIL Open Font License (OFL).

 Visit [the official site](http://quoteunquoteapps.com/courierprime/) for more information and the latest updates.